 Entrance fee is 250 rupee per person.

 Relax and watch the sunset at Hiriketiya beach

 Visiting Hiriketiya beach is of course some of the things you will be doing a lot when staying in Hiriketiya.
 The horse shoe shaped bay with waving palmtrees is a lovely hidden gem and perfect for an afternoon beach walk.
+The sunsets in Sri Lanka are amazing and worth to see every evening.
+But also don’t forget to check out the other beaches closeby such as Dikwella beach.
 After the sunset you can go to Jasper house for some food and drinks while still hearing the waves of the ocean.
+True paradise vibes!

 Do yoga at Salt House Hiriketiya

 For those who love a yoga session, Salt House is the best Hiriketiya yoga spot.
 With an open elevated Shala set amongst the jungle of Hiriketiya, a yoga session at Salt House is the perfect start of the day.
 Salt House also hosts yoga and surf retreats, so if you’re looking for a week of complete surf & zen vibes you’d do well to join one of these.